 While Linkedin doesn’t have the glam look of Pinterest or the speed of Twitter, it does have a huge population of people ready to connect and grow their own personal networks and expertise.

 1. Update your Linkedin profile

-Make sure you use keywords in your headline, current experience, past work experience, and in your summary.
+Ensure you use keywords in your headline, current experience, past work experience, and your summary.
 Don’t oversell yourself – be honest in your assessment of your skills and experiences.
 Everything is Google searchable these days.

 2. Add current projects

 3. Write a recommendation for a partner or colleague

 4. Add video interviews or podcasts to your summary

 5. Check “how you rank” and boost your profile with suggestions from LinkedIn

 Read more here: How to Build Thought Leadership with LinkedIn

 Who are you trying to reach?
 If your answer is everyone…think again.